superchordate/bc/README.md

 * **tonum** Convert a vector to numeric in a flexible, intelligent way.
 * **vsel** Select best variables to be used in a linear regression model based on my defined criteria.
 Best called after normalization and splitting categorical to boolean.

 *Many of these functions share names and functionality with functions I have built for Oliver Wyman.
-This is because these are useful names and commonly-used functions, not because I have copied them from my work there.
-As you can see in the commit history, each of these functions has been rebuilt on my personal time and with my personal computer.*
+This is because these are useful names and commonly-used operations, not because I have copied them from my work there.
+As you can see in the commit history, each of these functions has been built from scratch on my personal time and with my personal computer.*